fss-fmi/sugaming/docs/wiki/Developer-Onboarding.md

 - **Via PostgreSQL local installation**

-  Get the PostgreSQL database installer, by visiting the following [download page](https://www.postgresql.org/download/).
+  If you have not installed it already, get the PostgreSQL database server installer, by visiting the following [download page](https://www.postgresql.org/download/).

   Then start the installation, using the files you downloaded.
 During the installation, you will have to configure a connection `password` and `port`.
 Use the ones listed in the `.env` file: